inspec/inspec/docs-chef-io/content/inspec/resources/podman.md

 ## Syntax

-Use the `podman` Chef InSpec audit resource to write a test for multiple Podman `containers`.
+Use the `podman` Chef InSpec audit resource to test multiple Podman containers.

 ```ruby
 describe podman.containers do